octobercms/docs/3.x/extend/lists/structures.md

     maxDepth: 2
 ```

-The configuration options listed below can be used.
+The configuration properties listed below can be used.

-Option | Description
+Property | Description
 ------------- | -------------
 **showTree** | displays a tree hierarchy for parent/child records.
 Default: `true`
 **treeExpanded** | if tree nodes should be expanded by default.
 Default: `true`